-ALENA SMITH is a writer who lives in Los Angeles.
-She created Tween Hobo, a Twitter account, which is being turned into a book, Tween Hobo: Off the Rails to be published in 2014 by Gallery Books.
+ALENA SMITH is a writer who lives in Los Angeles who has written for HBO's The Newsroom and is currently writing for Showtime's The Affair.
+She created Tween Hobo, a Twitter account and book, Tween Hobo: Off the Rails published by Simon & Schuster.
 Alena graduated from the Yale School of Drama, and her plays have been produced in New York, London and Germany.
 Plays include The Bad Guys (also now a film by director Carlos Rincones), Plucker, The Sacrifices, and The Lacey Project.

-‘It focuses seriously on a group of 29-year-olds looking long and hard at issues of relationships and commitment, money and discarded dreams...
-Anna Jones's production is pleasingly sparky... this particular Smith and Jones form a fruitful partnership.’
-Fiona Mountford, The Evening Standard
+"It focuses seriously on a group of 29-year-olds looking long and hard at issues of relationships and commitment, money and discarded dreams...
+Anna Jones's production is pleasingly sparky... this particular Smith and Jones form a fruitful partnership."
+The Evening Standard